MV Treasure oil spill: Cleanup efforts

 South African Maritime Safety Authority (SAMSA) spokesman Pim Zandee reported that divers confirmed the ship had suffered structural damage when sinking and that oil globules were rising from cracks in the hull.
 It was also reported that engine room vents, which leaked a steady stream of oil, were closed off, drastically reducing the amount of oil polluting the surface.
 The dive team continued to seal oil leakages from the wreck.
 Three days after the sinking, the dive team reported that very little oil was leaking out of the ship.

 Different types of methods were used in the cleanup of the oil spill, two of which included workers loading kelp covered in oil into trucks and vacuuming up pools of oil with specially designed vacuums.
 In addition, booms were used to keep the oil from entering Cape Town Harbor.

 South African company Bio-Matrix was contracted to help clean up the oil slick that was polluting the penguins' habitats.
 The company used a Canadian product, also called Bio-Matrix, made of sphagnum moss properties, which are notable for their natural ability to soak up oil.
 Bio-matrix works by encapsulating oil without absorbing water.
 Bio-Matrix is also effective in helping break down and digest oil.

 The African penguin rescue effort was one of the largest bird rescue missions undertaken thanks to its many volunteers and teams of professionals.
 The rescue effort consisted of washing and rehabilitating already-oiled birds and capturing non-oiled birds as a preemptive measure.
 Within ten days of the Treasure spill, 20,251 oiled African penguins were admitted into the rehabilitation center in Cape Town, and 90% of the oiled birds were rehabilitated and released.
 Another 19,500 non-oiled penguins were relocated successfully.

-The rehabilitation effort was greatly funded by the International Fund for Animal Welfare, which worked together with the local rehabilitation center, the Southern African Foundation for the Conservation of Coastal Birds (SANCCOB), and the International Bird Rescue Center (IBRRC), whose oiled wildlife team took action the same day the cargo ship sank.
+The rehabilitation effort was greatly funded by the International Fund for Animal Welfare, which worked together with the local rehabilitation center, the Southern African Foundation for the Conservation of Coastal Birds (SANCOCB), and the International Bird Rescue Center (IBRC), whose oiled wildlife team took action the same day the cargo ship sank.
 The 12-week rehabilitation process, which cared for over 20,000 birds, required over 130 international team members supervising over 45,000 volunteers, 400 tons of fish to feed the penguins, 7,000 tons of beach sand used in bird pens, and 302 25 L containers of detergent to wash the oil off the penguins' feathers.
 Follow-up studies included the tracking of penguins.

 Dive site

-Treasure is now a recreational dive site.
+Treasure is a recreational dive site.
 The ship's large size and the facts that its hull is resting on a flat sand bottom at 51 m down, and part of its main deck is within 30 m of the surface, coupled with its location in the Bloubergstrand area near Cape Town, South Africa, have contributed to its popularity.